-We have audited the accompanying consolidated financial statements of TMS Global, Inc. and Subsidiaries, a Georgia corporation (the Organization), which comprise the consolidated statements of financial position as of May 31, 2023 and 2022, and the related consolidated statements of activities and changes in net assets, functional expenses, and cash flows for the years then ended, and the related notes to the consolidated financial statements.
+We have audited the accompanying consolidated financial statements of TMS Global, Inc. and Subsidiaries, a Georgia corporation (collectively, the Organization), which comprise the consolidated statements of financial position as of May 31, 2024 and 2023, and the related consolidated statements of activities and changes in net assets, functional expenses, and cash flows for the years then ended, and the related notes to the consolidated financial statements.

-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of TMS Global, Inc. and Subsidiaries as of May 31, 2023 and 2022, and the results of their activities and changes in net assets and their cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of TMS Global, Inc. and Subsidiaries as of May 31, 2024 and 2023, and the results of their activities and changes in net assets and their cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.